 - If you were starting to relax because of the ‘rebound’ in the stock market and state re-openings over the last 4 to 6 weeks, think again.
 This is the calm before the storm.
 That must be your mindset.
 The Fed ran three pandemic stress scenarios on the large banks: A “V-shaped”, “U-shaped”, and “W-shaped” recovery.
 The V-shaped recovery, the least severe of the three, still generated more losses than the Fed’s Severely Adverse Case scenario in CCAR/DFAST, which basically mirrors the 2008 Financial Crisis.
 The Fed does say that its stress test results do not include the impact of “unprecedented government support” that may mitigate losses.
 But it couldn’t be clearer that it remains deeply concerned about a significant downturn.
 Do not let your guard up.

 - Get a real stress test.
-Your NOI shock model, focused strictly on your CRE portfolio, is ineffective.
+Your NOI shock model, focused strictly on your CRE portfolio, is trash.
 Your ALM model masquerading as a stress test by using historical loss rates from the 75th percentile bank (or any other form of loss estimates not tied to the loan-level risk characteristics) is even worse.
 The Fed has basically admitted that the CCAR/DFAST stress tests are of limited use.
 However, they at least provided the Fed with a starting point to make adjustments and perform ‘sensitivity analyses’ that created their pandemic stress test results.
-The Fed also called out the need to stress test loans to borrowers in industries disproportionately affected by the pandemic, such as hotels, restaurants, and retail.
+The Fed also called out the need to stress test loans to borrowers in industries disproportionally affected by the pandemic, such as hotels, restaurants, and retail.
 No stress test is going to give you a crystal ball.
 And while I understand the hesitation to rely on models, understand that you don’t need precision, you need direction.
-In March, I gave CEOs five questions they need to ask the person at their bank in charge of stress testing.
-If any answer is no, banks don’t have what they need.
+Halfway through the following article I wrote back in March, I give CEOs five questions they need to ask the person at their bank in charge of stress testing.
+If any answer is no, you don’t have what you need.